Trump's longtime driver sues for several years of unpaid overtime

 NEW YORK (Reuters) - A New York man who said he was Donald Trump’s personal driver for more than 20 years sued the U.S. president’s company on Monday, claiming he was not paid for thousands of hours of overtime.

-Noel Cintron said the Trump Organization has not paid him for 3,300 hours of overtime in the last six years, the most he can sue for because of a statute of limitations, and has not given him a “meaningful” raise for 12 years.
-The Trump Organization confirmed that Cintron was an employee but said he had been paid “generously” and that the company would win in court.
+Noel Cintron, 59, said the Trump Organization has not paid him for 3,300 hours of overtime in the last six years or given him a “meaningful” raise for 12 years.

 “In an utterly callous display of unwarranted privilege and entitlement and without even a minimal sense of noblesse oblige President Donald Trump has, through the defendant entities, exploited and denied significant wages to his own longstanding personal driver,” the complaint said.

-Cintron is seeking unspecified damages, including punitive damages and other sums for alleged violations of federal and state labor laws.
-He said the 3,300 hours of overtime alone were worth more than $178,000, at a rate of $54.09 per hour.

-“Mr. Cintron was at all times paid generously and in accordance with the law,” a spokeswoman for the Trump Organization said in an email.
+The Trump Organization disagreed.
+“Mr. Cintron was at all times paid generously and in accordance with the law,” a spokeswoman said in an email.
 “Once the facts come out we expect to be fully vindicated in court.”

 Donald Trump was not named as a defendant.